NOAA-GFDL/MDTF-diagnostics/diagnostics/TC_MSE/doc/TC_MSE.rst

 More about this diagnostic
 --------------------------

-The MSE variance budget has been shown in Wing et al. (2019) to play an important role in the development of TCs.
-The MSE variance budget equation is shown below:
+The MSE variance budget has been shown to capture the role of important physical processes in the development of TCs (Wing et al. 2016; Wing et al. 2019; Wing 2022).
+A budget for the spatial variance of column-integated MSE is given by:

 .. math::

    \frac{1}{2}\frac{\partial \hat{h}'^2}{\partial t} = \hat{h}' F'_{k} + \hat{h}' N'_{L} + \hat{h}' N'_{S} - \hat{h}'(\widehat{\vec{u}\cdot \nabla  h})'.

+The hat notation indicates a mass-weighted column integral.
 There are three diabatic feedback terms (on the RHS) which from left to right are the surface flux, longwave, and shortwave feedback respectively.
-The far right feedback is the advective term which we do not calculate in the framework as we focus on the three diabatic terms only.
+The far right feedback is the advective term which we do not calculate in this POD as we focus on the three diabatic terms only.
 Each of the feedback terms are considered sources and sinks of MSE variance.
-The prime notation indicates the anomaly from the box average value of the given variable.
-For example, each 10 by 10 degree snapshot has column-integrated MSE (:math:`\hat{h}`) calculated at each grid box in the snapshot.
-To get the anomaly you take the box average of the snapshot and take the difference between the snapshot's box average value of column-integrated MSE and the column-integrated MSE at each grid box.
-Anomalies are also computed for the surface enthalpy flux (:math:`F'_{k}`), column longwave radiative flux convergence (:math:`N'_{L}`), and the column shortwave radiative flux convergence (:math:`N'_{S}`).
-When these flux anomalies are multiplied by the column-integrated MSE anomaly, we then have our full diabatic feedback terms which tell us the sources and sinks of MSE variance.
+The prime notation indicates the anomaly from the average value of the given variable over a box centered on the TC.
+For example, for each snapshot along the track of each TC, the column-integrated MSE (:math:`\hat{h}`) is calculated as the anomaly of the column-integrated MSE at each grid point within a 10 x 10 degree box centered on the TC from its cosine-latitude weighted mean over that box.
+Anomalies are also computed for each of the diabatic sources and sinks of column-integrated MSE: surface enthalpy flux (:math:`F'_{k}`), column longwave radiative flux convergence (:math:`N'_{L}`), and the column shortwave radiative flux convergence (:math:`N'_{S}`).

-Sources of MSE variance are seen when a feedback term is positive, or when the moist regions get more moist and dry regions get more dry.
-Sinks of MSE variance are seen when a feedback term is negative, or in the case where dry regions are being moistened and moist regions are being dried.
-In the areas closest to the TC center, anomalies of column-integrated MSE will tend to be above the box average value giving a positive value of :math:`\hat{h}'`.
+Sources of MSE variance are seen when a feedback term is positive, which occurs when an individual grid point has anomalies of column-interated MSE and anomalies of its source/sink of the same sign.
+That is, if there is an anomalous source of column-integrated MSE at the same place where the column-integrated MSE is already anomalously large, this will amplify the MSE anomaly and act to increase the MSE variance.
+Since the spatial variability of MSE in the tropical atmosphere (even in TCs) is dominated by moisture variability, an increase in MSE spatial variance reflects that the moist regions get moister and the dry regions get drier.
+Conversely, sinks of MSE variance are termed negative feedbacks, where dry regions are being moistened and moist regions are being dried.

+As an example, in the areas closest to the TC center, column-integrated MSE will tend to be above the box average value giving a positive value of :math:`\hat{h}'`.
 In the event that a model or reanalysis has the ability to detect an eye-like feature for a TC, the winds will be more calm in the center giving rise to a smaller surface enthalpy flux and a negative value of :math:`F'_{k}`.
-Therefore, in this scenario we would observe the surface flux feedback term being a sink of MSE variance.
-This can be observed in the spatial composite plots of the finer horizontal resolution reanalyses that pick up on the eye-like features which we typically observe in TCs.
-It has been shown in Wing et al. (2019) and Dirkes et al. (2022) that sources of MSE variance play an important role in TC development and its intensification to its lifetime maximum intensity (LMI).
+Therefore, in this scenario we would observe the surface flux feedback term being a sink of MSE variance in that location.
+This can be observed in the spatial composite plots of the finer horizontal resolution reanalyses that pick up on the eye-like features in TCs.
+Since MSE variance increases with TC intensity, sources of MSE variance play can be interpreted as contributing to TC development (Wing et al. 2019; Dirkes et al. 2022).

+In order to compare across TC snapshots of similar intensity, we bin the MSE variance and its diabatic feedbacks based on the maximum near surface wind speed of the TC (vmax).
-The binning of these snapshots are done based on vmax so we can keep the snapshot compositing consistent across different storms.
-Wing et al. (2019) notes that if we composite based on time leading up to LMI, the strength of the feedbacks will vary in a given snapshot as the LMI and preceding vmax for each storm can be vastly different between any given storm.
-Therefore, by binning in 3 m/s bins we maintain a consistency between snapshots in each storm which allows us to composite feedbacks that do not vary greatly in strength or magnitude in a given bin.
+Wing et al. (2019) noted that if we composite based on time leading up to LMI, the strength of the feedbacks will vary in a given snapshot as the LMI and preceding vmax for each storm can be vastly different between any given storm, and across models or reanalyses.
+Therefore, by binning in 3 m/s bins we can compare the feedback representation at a given intensity across different mdels or between models and reanalyses.

-Prior work done in Wing et al. (2019) and Dirkes et al. (2022) note the importance of the various plots generated in this POD.
-The spatial composite panel plotting allows one to see a given model's spatial representation of the three diabatic feedback terms in comparison with the 5 reanalyses used in this POD for a given bin.
-The azimuthal mean plotting gives another vantage point as to how the composited snapshots vary with radial distance from the center by intensity bin.
-This shows a line plot of the afromentioned spatial composite plots and calculates the azimuthal average value radially outward from the center to show how the feedback changes as you distance from the center.
-What can be noted is that as you distance farther from the center, all the feedbacks tend to approach zero which results from being too far from the influence of the TC.
-Using the box-averaged values of the snapshot feedbacks, we can see how those values after being averaged across each bin vary as you increase in intensity.
-It can be noted that as a storm increases in intensity, the areas nearest the TC become more moist so the variance of column-integrated MSE increases as you increase in intensity.
-The three diabatic feedbacks also tend to increase as you increase in intensity.
-Each bin also has spread between box-averaged values used in the compositing, to account for this error bars noting the 5 to 95% confidence interval are calculated and plotted for each feedback in each bin.
-The starting point for these box-averaged plots is the 6 to 9 m/s bin and for a bin to be plotted there must be sufficient sample size (at least two) in the bins used for adequate error bars.
-An example of this plot can be noted below.
+The plots provided as part of this POD follow those from Wing et al. (2019) and Dirkes et al. (2022).
+The spatial composite panel plotting allows one to see a given model's spatial representation of the three diabatic feedback terms in comparison with 5 modern reanalyses, for one intensity bin.
+The azimuthal mean plots reduce the dimensionality and reveal how the feedbacks vary with radial distance from the TC center in each intensity bin.
+What can be noted is that as the distance from the TC center increases, all the feedbacks tend to approach zero which results from being too far from the influence of the TC.
+Further reducing the dimensionality, the box-averaged feedback intensity bin composites show how the average of the feedback over the entire TC-centered box depend on TC intensity, and for a given intensity, the model can becompared to the reanalyses.
+It can be noted that as a storm increases in intensity, the areas nearest the TC become warmer and moister, and thus the variance of column-integrated MSE increases.
+The three diabatic feedbacks also tend to increase with intensity.
+Error bars indicate the 5-95% confidence interval for the box-average feedback.
+The values are only plotted if there are at least two samples in that bin, though in practice more than 50 samples must be present for the error bars to be small.
+Thus, the first bin that is plotted is the 6 to 9 m/s bin but the models and reanalyses are best compared between intensities of 10 and 30 m/s.
+An example of this plot is shown below.

 .. _my-figure-tag: